 Factors Influencing Investment Portfolio Management

-Investment portfolio needs to be planned considering the various factors related to the investor’s personal attributes.
-The major factors influencing investment portfolio management are discussed below:
+Investment portfolio needs to be planned considering the various factors related to the investor’s attributes.
+The significant factors influencing investment portfolio management are discussed below:

 - Time Span: Type of investment is selected by the period for which the investor is willing to invest the sum.
 Investment in stock and equity must be for long-term to yield high returns.

 - Age of Investor: The age of investor decides the type of investment, risk-taking ability and the returns yield.
-A young investor may be able to take a high risk as well as invest in long-term investments to earn higher returns and vice-versa.
+A young investor may be able to take a high risk as well as pool funds in long-term investments to earn higher returns and vice-versa.

 Ways of Investment Portfolio Management